DiamondLightSource/ADExternal/README.md

 - The asyn parameters that are updated by the worker should have a name that starts with a letter indicating the type (`i` for integer, `d` for double or `s` for string)
+- A worker that creates a new frame can only do it with size equals or less than the input frame size, that is a consequence of reusing the same shared memory area for the output frame.

 ## Quickstart
 - Configure the plugin in the target IOC